-If something is wrong, I can jump on a quick Google Hangout and work out the problem with my team members instead of letting it sit for days or weeks.
+If something is wrong, I can jump on a quick Google Hangout or an alternative like Skype for Business and work out the problem with my team members instead of letting it sit for days or weeks.
 Our daily standup e-mails are sent to the entire sales team so people have a quick glance at how they’re doing compared to their peers.
 It helps generate a little urgency and a little competition as well so that’s an added bonus.
 If someone is falling behind, they can see it and pick up the slack from there.

 Here’s what we use to communicate: